Skyscanner/backpack-ios/UNRELEASED.md

 > Place your changes below this line.

-**Fixed:**

-- Backpack/Calendar:
-  - Fixed the range background colour so that it is more visible on dark mode backgrounds.

 ## How to write a good changelog entry

 1. Add 'Breaking', 'Added' or 'Fixed' in bold depending on if the change will be major, minor or patch according to [semver](semver.org).